 On October 12, 2005, Jonathan Rivera, 22, who worked as a waiter at the Pink Skirt restaurant, which was owned by Anhang’s widow, was charged with the attack.

 Rivera went on trial in September 2007 and was identified as the killer by a witness who was on the street at the time of the attack.
-Although there was no physical evidence linking him to the murder, River was convicted on October 10, 2007 and sentenced to 99 years in prison.
+Although there was no physical evidence linking him to the murder, Rivera was convicted on October 10, 2007 and sentenced to 99 years in prison.

-Shortly after the trial, the Puerto Rico Department of Justice re-investigated the case and discovered that shortly after the murder a Puerto Rican police investigator had received information that the murder was committed by a Puerto Rican man named Alex Pabon Colon.
+Shortly after the trial, the Puerto Rico Department of Justice re-investigated the case and discovered that shortly after the murder a Puerto Rican police investigator had received information that the murder was committed by a Puerto Rican man named Alex Pabon-Colon.
 The investigator also received information suggesting that Rivera was innocent.
 None of the information was turned over to Rivera’s lawyers.